This is a comprehensive guide for you to learn how to sing with grit for your vocal cords.

 Now, most of this is so that you can learn how to sing with grit on your own, but I highly recommend that you find a vocal teacher who can watch over you.

 This is to ensure that you don’t develop any bad habits which would be difficult to break in the future and to make sure that you aren’t destroying your voice with poor technique.
+You don’t want to ruin your singing career by destroying your voice.

 Here’s how you know they are a skilled teacher: They can sing well with grit and their voice is still healthy.

-How Singing With Grit Works
+How Singing With Grit Works: Developing Gritty Vocals

 The way singing with grit works is that what you are doing is called glottal compression, where as the name implies you are compressing the glottis in your throat.